ErickOF/ErickOF/README.md

 Hi!
 My name is Erick, I'm Computer Engineering student from Costa Rica 🇨🇷.

 I'm interested in Embedded Systems, Machine Learning and Data Science stuff.
-You can see my skills in [coderanks.io](https://profile.codersrank.io/user/erickof) or [Linkedin](https://www.linkedin.com/in/erickobregonf/).
+You can see more of my skills in [coderanks.io](https://profile.codersrank.io/user/erickof) or [Linkedin](https://www.linkedin.com/in/erickobregonf/).

 ### **About myself:**
 * I love to learn about anything (physics, maths, chemistry, astronomy, biology, culture, history, languages, sports, art, music, and so on) 😊